 - The engine cannot reach its full rated RPM when full-throttle is applied - The engine exceeds its full rated RPM when full-throttle is applied - Keep the propeller in good repair and at the correct pitch for your particular situation. - A slightly bent or nicked propeller will adversely affect the performance of your boat.

 Qualified Maintenance

 To maintain the safety of your boat, allow ONLY trained personnel to work on, or change, in any way, the following:

 - Steering system

-- · Environmental control system

 - Propulsion system

-- Electrical system

 - Engine control system

-- Navigation system

 - Fuel system